House of Nobility (Sweden): Building

 The Riddarhuset is also the name of the building maintained by the corporation in Stockholm old town.
 The French-born architect Simon de la Vallée started the planning of the building, but was killed by a Swedish nobleman in 1642.
 The plans were eventually finished by his son, Jean de la Vallée, in 1660.

 The south end of the building carries the Latin inscription CLARIS MAIORUM EXEMPLIS, after the clear example of the forefathers, and holds a statue of Gustav Vasa, the king of Sweden 1523-1560.
 North of the building is a park in which is a statue of Axel Oxenstierna.

 The architecture of the old main library in Turku, Finland, was influenced by the Swedish House of Nobility.

+Digitized archive records

+The older genealogical collections in the House of Nobility, spanning from the 1600s to the 1800s, have been digitized by the Swedish company Arkiv Digital.